 We know, in a year following such unprecedented economic and social upheaval, ensuring that areas of practice such as credit control and regulatory compliance, which are the core focus of our sector, will be highly sought after skills.

-Another opportunity coming out of the crisis is to build on the work that has been done in recent years to promote apprenticeships at both entry level and degree level, as a credible route to a professional qualification while earning and working.
-2021 may well be the year that vocational education is no longer overshadowed by academic qualifications and we hope that our apprenticeships, which offer a non-traditional route into the financial services sector, will be a key driver for social mobility.
+Another opportunity coming out of the crisis is to build on the work that has been done in recent years to promote debt and finance apprenticeships at both entry level and degree level, as a credible route to a professional qualification within the debt collection service while earning and working.
+2021 may well be the year that vocational education is no longer overshadowed by academic qualifications and we hope that our apprenticeships, which offer a non-traditional route into the financial services industry, will be a key driver for social mobility.

 Likewise, home working becoming the norm throughout the pandemic (and probably beyond) seems to have brought a renewed focus on employee engagement with many feeling more supported and trusted by their employers and managers while working – and learning - remotely.
 This has also brought a renewed focus on people development which we hope will continue as we transition back to the office environment.